yugabyte/yugabyte-db/docs/content/preview/drivers-orms/csharp/ysql.md

 ### Step 2: Set up the database connection

-After setting up the dependencies, implement a C# client application that uses the NpgsqlYugabyteDB driver to connect to your YugabyteDB cluster and run a query on the sample data.
+After setting up the dependencies, implement a C# client application that uses the Npgsql YugabyteDB driver to connect to your YugabyteDB cluster and run a query on the sample data.

 Import YBNpgsql and use the `NpgsqlConnection` class for getting connection objects for the YugabyteDB database that can be used for performing DDLs and DMLs against the database.